pypsa-meets-earth/pypsa-earth/doc/user-guide/configuration.md

 To change cost assumptions in more detail (i.e. other than `marginal_cost`), consider modifying cost assumptions directly in `data/costs.csv` as this is not yet supported through the config file.
    You can also build multiple different cost databases.
 Make a renamed copy of `data/costs.csv` (e.g. `data/costs-optimistic.csv`) and set the variable `COSTS=data/costs-optimistic.csv` in the `Snakefile`.

    The `marginal costs` or in this context `variable costs` of operating the assets is important for realistic operational model outputs.
    It can define the curtailment order of renewable generators, the dispatch order of generators, and the dispatch of storage units.
    If not approapriate set, the model might output unrealistic results.
 Learn more about this in [Parzen et al. 2023](https://www.sciencedirect.com/science/article/pii/S2589004222020028) and in [Kittel et al. 2022](https://www.sciencedirect.com/science/article/pii/S2589004222002723).

 # `monte_carlo`

-Specifies the options for Monte Carlo sampling.   :end-before:   solving:
+Specifies the options for Monte Carlo sampling.

 {{ read_csv('configtables/monte-carlo.csv') }}